 Have a Lawyer Resolve Lease Disputes

 Unfortunately, even tenants who have signed airtight lease agreements could damage property or fail to pay rent from time to time.
 LegalShield is here to help you deal with tenant matters.
 Here are some important steps to take when dealing with troublesome renters.

 - Review the lease and keep records of all your actions and communications with the tenant.

 - Know the laws in your state and be sure to meet your obligations as a landlord, including those listed in the lease.

 - Send a notice of late rent according to the terms of the rental agreement.

 - Send a pay or quit notice (the first step in most eviction processes) with legal help.

-- File for eviction with help from a lease attorney.
+- File for eviction with help from a lease lawyer.

 In many states, tenants have substantial legal protections, and running afoul of tenants’ rights can land you in hot water.
-If you’re unsure about how to handle a tenant issue, join LegalShield and our attorneys can guide you.
-In more serious situations, your attorney can get involved directly to negotiate a positive resolution.
+If you’re unsure about how to handle a tenant issue, join LegalShield and our lawyers can guide you.
+In more serious situations, your lawyer can get involved directly to negotiate a positive resolution.